trifwn/Icarus/doc/source/reference/main_namespace.rst

 ----------------------

 ==============================  ======================================================================================================
-:doc:`ICARUS.Workers`           Abstract classes to enable computations.
-They model Solves, Analysis, and Options :doc:`ICARUS.Solvers`           Solvers that ship with ICARUS preconfigured with analyses :doc:`ICARUS.Airfoils`          Module to model airfoils :doc:`ICARUS.Vehicle`           Module to model vehicles :doc:`ICARUS.Environment`       Module to model the enviroment :doc:`ICARUS.Database`          Database of data and computations :doc:`ICARUS.Input_Output`      Module to handle input and output of data for interacting with 3d party software :doc:`ICARUS.Aerodynamics`      Methods for Aerodynamic analyses :doc:`ICARUS.Conceptual`        Methods for Conceptual analyses :doc:`ICARUS.Flight_Dynamics`   Module to model flight dynamics
+:doc:`ICARUS.Computation`           Abstract classes to enable computations.
+They model Solves, Analysis, and Options :doc:`ICARUS.Solvers`           Solvers that ship with ICARUS preconfigured with analyses :doc:`ICARUS.Airfoils`          Module to model airfoils :doc:`ICARUS.Vehicle`           Module to model vehicles :doc:`ICARUS.Environment`       Module to model the enviroment :doc:`ICARUS.Database`          Database of data and computations :doc:`ICARUS.Solvers`      Module to handle input and output of data for interacting with 3d party software :doc:`ICARUS.Aerodynamics`      Methods for Aerodynamic analyses :doc:`ICARUS.Conceptual`        Methods for Conceptual analyses :doc:`ICARUS.Flight_Dynamics`   Module to model flight dynamics